oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Compliance Solutions.md

 - Security health of the organization can be seen here.
 - New experience brings Defender for Endpoint, Defender for Office 365, and MCAS data into the Microsoft 365 security center.
 - https://security.microsoft.com

+Secure Score

+Reports & Dashboards

+Incidents
+- Incidents are a collection of correlated alerts created when a suspicious event is found.
+- Alerts are generated from different devices, users, and mailbox entities, and can come from many different domains.
+- Provides a comprehensive view & context of an attack.

+Incident Management
+- You can manage incidents on devices, user accounts, and mailboxes from the incident queue.